- About Us

 The Authority is required by section 32(1) of the Independent Police Conduct Authority Act 1988 to maintain secrecy in respect of complaints, and by section 23(2) to conduct its investigations in private.
 However it does have the discretion to publish public reports, under section 34 of the Act.

 In the past, the majority of complaints considered or investigated by the Authority have been concluded by way of direct correspondence with the complainant.
-However, the Authority board has decided to release all public reports of the Authority’s independent investigations unless there is a good reason not to do so such as an overriding private interest in maintaining confidentiality.
+However, the Authority Board has decided to release public reports of the Authority’s independent investigations unless there is a good reason not to do so such as an overriding private interest in maintaining confidentiality.
 This will be decided on a case-by-case basis.
-Summary reports of the findings of our independent investigations will be available on this website, with private details kept anonymous where necessary.
+Summary reports of the findings of our independent investigations may also be available on this website, with private details kept anonymous where necessary.

 The Authority receives approximately 2,500 complaints each year.
-However by no means does the Authority investigate that number.
-Most are referred back to the Police for investigation under the Authority’s independent oversight.
+However the Authority does not investigate each complaint.
+Many are referred back to the Police for investigation under the Authority’s independent oversight.
 While still more cases are resolved by discussion and agreement between the complainant, the Police and the Authority.